MrBSO/Development-of-Software-Components-for-the-BrSTU-Robotic-Manipulator/README.md

-# Разработка компонентов ПО для робота-манипулятора БрГТУ
+# Development of Software Components for the BrSTU Robotic Manipulator

-**Цель** — разработать и интегрировать набор программных компонентов (модулей) для расширения функциональности, повышения точности и улучшения управляемости существующего робота-манипулятора БрГТУ.
+**Objective** — to develop and integrate a set of software components (modules) to expand functionality, improve accuracy, and enhance the controllability of the existing BrSTU robotic manipulator.

-## Содержание
+## Contents
-1. Анализ текущей архитектуры и постановка задач
+1. Analysis of Current Architecture and Task Definition
 ***
-2. Разработка компонентов нижнего уровня (прошивки/драйверы)
+2. Development of Low-Level Components (Firmware/Drivers)
 ***
-3. Разработка компонентов верхнего уровня (управление/API)
+3. Development of High-Level Components (Control/API)
 ***
-4. Разработка пользовательских компонентов (HMI/визуализация)
+4. Development of User Components (HMI/Visualization)
 ***
-5. Интеграция, тестирование и документация
+5. Integration, Testing, and Documentation

 ---

-## 1. Анализ текущей архитектуры и постановка задач
+## 1. Analysis of Current Architecture and Task Definition

-### 1.1. Анализ существующего решения
+### 1.1.
+Analysis of the Existing Solution
-*   Изучение текущей программно-аппаратной архитектуры робота (какие контроллеры, протоколы, ОС используются).
+*   Study of the current software and hardware architecture of the robot (which controllers, protocols, OS are used).
-*   Анализ исходного кода существующего ПО (языки программирования, структура, документация).
+*   Analysis of the existing software source code (programming languages, structure, documentation).
-*   Выявление узких мест и потенциала для улучшения (точность, скорость, безопасность, функциональность).
+*   Identification of bottlenecks and potential for improvement (accuracy, speed, safety, functionality).

-### 1.2. Определение требований к новым компонентам
+### 1.2.
+Definition of Requirements for New Components
-*   Спецификация требуемых функций: например, новый алгоритм планирования траектории, поддержка дополнительного датчика, разработка SDK.
+*   Specification of required functions: for example, a new trajectory planning algorithm, support for an additional sensor, SDK development.
-*   Определение интерфейсов взаимодействия новых модулей с существующей системой.
+*   Definition of interfaces for interaction of new modules with the existing system.
-*   Выбор стека технологий для разработки, совместимого с текущей платформой.
+*   Selection of a technology stack for development that is compatible with the current platform.

 ---

-## 2. Разработка компонентов нижнего уровня (прошивки/драйверы)
+## 2. Development of Low-Level Components (Firmware/Drivers)

-### 2.1. Модернизация прошивок контроллеров
+### 2.1.
+Modernization of Controller Firmware
-*   Оптимизация алгоритмов управления приводами (ПИД-регуляторы) для повышения точности позиционирования.
+*   Optimization of drive control algorithms (PID controllers) to improve positioning accuracy.
-*   Разработка драйвера для нового типа датчика (например, датчик усилия/момента, 3D-камера).
+*   Development of a driver for a new sensor type (e.g., force/torque sensor, 3D camera).
-*   Рефакторинг кода прошивки для повышения надежности и добавляемости новых функций.
+*   Refactoring of the firmware code to increase reliability and add new features.

-### 2.2. Разработка модуля безопасной остановки
+### 2.2.
+Development of a Safety Stop Module
-*   Создание независимого программно-аппаратного компонента мониторинга.
+*   Creation of an independent software and hardware monitoring component.
-*   Реализация логики аварийной остановки при выходе за пределы рабочей зоны или потере связи.
+*   Implementation of emergency stop logic when leaving the workspace or losing communication.

 ---

-## 3. Разработка компонентов верхнего уровня (управление/API)
+## 3. Development of High-Level Components (Control/API)

-### 3.1. Разработка нового планировщика движений
+### 3.1.
+Development of a New Motion Planner
-*   Внедрение оптимизированного алгоритма расчета траекторий (сглаживание, ограничение рывков).
+*   Implementation of an optimized trajectory calculation algorithm (smoothing, jerk limitation).
-*   Реализация модуля для работы в пространстве, наложенном на стандартную кинематику.
+*   Implementation of a module for operation in space, superimposed on the standard kinematics.

-### 3.2. Разработка внешнего программного интерфейса (API/SDK)
+### 3.2.
+Development of an External Program Interface (API/SDK)
-*   Создание библиотеки для интеграции робота с внешними системами (например, техническое зрение, конвейер).
+*   Creation of a library for integrating the robot with external systems (e.g., machine vision, conveyor).
-*   Разработка драйвера/плагина для стандартных сред программирования (ROS 2, MATLAB/Simulink, если это актуально).
+*   Development of a driver/plugin for standard programming environments (ROS 2, MATLAB/Simulink, if relevant).

 ---

-## 4. Разработка пользовательских компонентов (HMI/визуализация)
+## 4. Development of User Components (HMI/Visualization)

-### 4.1. Разработка дополнительных виджетов для существующего HMI
+### 4.1.
+Development of Additional Widgets for the Existing HMI
-*   Создание панели мониторинга состояния двигателей (ток, температура).
+*   Creation of a motor status monitoring panel (current, temperature).
-*   Разработка инструмента для калибровки новой оснастки или инструмента.
+*   Development of a tool for calibrating new tooling or tools.

-### 4.2. Разработка модуля 3D-визуализации в реальном времени
+### 4.2.
+Development of a Real-Time 3D Visualization Module
-*   Создание легковесного приложения для отображения текущего положения робота в 3D на основе получаемых данных (цифровой двойник для удаленного мониторинга).
+*   Creation of a lightweight application to display the robot's current position in 3D based on received data (digital twin for remote monitoring).
-*   Интеграция этого модуля с основным управляющим ПО.
+*   Integration of this module with the main control software.

 ---

-## 5. Интеграция, тестирование и документация
+## 5. Integration, Testing, and Documentation

-### 5.1. Интеграция с существующей системой
+### 5.1.
+Integration with the Existing System
-*   Встраивание разработанных компонентов в текущую программную среду робота.
+*   Embedding the developed components into the current software environment of the robot.
-*   Обеспечение обратной совместимости с已有的 сценариями использования.
+*   Ensuring backward compatibility with existing usage scenarios.

-### 5.2. Комплексное тестирование
+### 5.2.
+Comprehensive Testing
-*   Тестирование каждого компонента в изоляции (модульное тестирование).
+*   Testing each component in isolation (unit testing).
-*   Интеграционное тестирование совместной работы новых и старых модулей.
+*   Integration testing of the joint operation of new and old modules.
-*   Сравнительный анализ производительности "до" и "после" внедрения.
+*   Comparative performance analysis "before" and "after" implementation.

-### 5.3. Завершение проекта
+### 5.3.
+Project Completion
-*   Актуализация проектной и технической документации.
+*   Updating project and technical documentation.
-*   Разработка инструкций по использованию новых компонентов.
+*   Development of instructions for using the new components.
-*   Подготовка рекомендаций по дальнейшему развитию программной части робота.
+*   Preparation of recommendations for the further development of the robot's software part.